 V. Closing remarks

-Computer simulation enable us to observe the motion of a large number of molecules in detail.
+Computer simulation enables us to observe the motion of a large number of molecules in detail.
 But, we feel that we still lack of words that can fluently explain all things that happen inside the simulation.
-Even though we can explain the position and movement of surrounding water individually, but like the case of proton transfer reaction inside water, we are still poor in vocabulary to be able to describe the phenomena of cooperative movement of several water molecules.
+Even though we can explain the position and movement of surrounding water individually, but like the case of proton transfer reaction inside water, we are still poor in vocabulary to be able to describe the phenomena of the cooperative movement of several water molecules.
 Like wine tasting, we cannot grasp and describe what we taste if there is no word that can describe it.
-This will certainly become a serious problem as computer keep advancing and simulation-scale continue to expand.
+This will certainly become a serious problem as the computer keep advancing and the simulation-scale continue to expand.

 A. Rahman, F. H. Stillinger, J. Chem.
 Phys., 55, 3336 (1971).